-How I did it: I used the Smush It plugin to compress all the website’s images to the optimal size, I installed the WP Fastest Cache plugin to cache the website for repeat visitors, I installed the Autoptimize to minimize/combine the CSS and JS files that your browser uses to render the website, and then I used the P3 profiler plugin to run a cost-benefit analysis of my plugins, and deleted some unmentioned plugins that were not worth their load time costs.
+How I did it: I used the Smush It plugin to compress all the website’s images to the optimal size (see also a no-plugin method of compressing images), I installed the WP Fastest Cache plugin to cache the website for repeat visitors, I installed the Autoptimize to minimize/combine the CSS and JS files that your browser uses to render the website, and then I used the P3 profiler plugin to run a cost-benefit analysis of my plugins, and deleted some unmentioned plugins that were not worth their load time costs.
 Here’s a more detailed explanation.

 C. Subscription Options

 5. Now you can subscribe via email from any blog post (in the menu).